-The overarching aim of the BALM project is to develop, deliver and evaluate a gender-sensitised Behavioural Activation (BA) programme as an early intervention for low mood and anxiety in male frontline NHS workers.
+The BALM project is a gender-sensitised Behavioural Activation (BA) programme as an early intervention for low mood and anxiety in male frontline NHS workers.

 Frontline National Health Service (NHS) staff are at increased risk of mental health difficulties due to exposure to many different workplace stressors.
 Male frontline workers in particular are often reluctant to acknowledge or seek help for mental health concerns, even though they are more likely to suffer from these issues.